Executive Leadership Team

 Kacy earned a bachelor’s degree in History from Louisiana State University (LSU) with alternate certification in Secondary Education Social Studies in 1997.
 She completed her master’s degree in Curriculum and Instruction from LSU in 2005.
-Kacy has nearly ten years of experience teaching secondary social studies at Tara High School in East Baton Rouge Parish School System.
 In 2011, she was recognized by The Baton Rouge Business Report’s “Top 40 Under 40” list.

 Julie earned a bachelor’s degree in Social Studies Education from Southeastern Louisiana University in 1999.
 She has eight years of experience teaching secondary social studies at Tara High School in East Baton Rouge Parish School System.
 In 2009, Julie was recognized as the St. George Catholic School Alumnus of the Year.
 In 2011, she was recognized by The Baton Rouge Business Report’s “Top 40 Under 40” list.

 Stacie Gardana joined Career Compass in 2009 as a college and career coach.
-As Career Compass expanded to new areas of the state, she was integral to helping replicate the organization’s successful college and career access model, focusing on implementing the model with fidelity, while taking into account schools’ unique needs.
-Stacie now oversees all of the college and career coaches across the state of Louisiana.
-A major part of her work still involves ensuring consistency in all Career Compass programs across Louisiana.
+As Career Compass expanded to new areas of the state, she was integral to helping replicate the organization’s successful college & career access model, focusing on implementing the model with fidelity, while taking into account schools’ unique needs.
+Stacie now oversees all of the college & career coaches across the state of Louisiana.
+A major part of her work still involves ensuring consistency in all Career Compass programs.

 Stacie graduated from Louisiana State University (LSU) with both a Bachelor’s of Arts in General Studies and a Master of Social Work.
 As a lifelong resident of Louisiana, she values her work as a means to develop the state’s future workforce.
 More importantly, she aspires to help children find meaningful careers in Louisiana so that they can live and work here.